Permafrost/Tundra/SERVICES.md

 * `$operands` is an `IData` document containing arbitrarily specified `String`, `String[]`, or `String[][]` values to be translated.
 * `$translations` is an `IData` document containing key value pairs which specify the from and to values used for translation.
+The following special keys are also supported to provide a default value, and a null replacement value, when required:
+  * $default - used when a value has no translation.
+  * $null - used when a value is null.
 * `$reverse?` is an optional boolean which when `true` indicates that the `$translations` table should be flipped such that the keys become the values and vice versa.
 Defaults to `false`.